edlai/edlai.github.io/docs/dev/auto/index.md

     - SSH to Build Server (Host) to build firmware code.
 2. Firmware Deployment
     - TELNET to CPE (Target) to updage the firmware in bootload mode or or in kernel mode.
-    - or SNED a HTTP POST to updage new firmware.
+    - or submit a HTTP POST to updage new firmware.
 3. Provisioning
-    - SEND a HTTP POST request to change the current setting.
+    - submit a HTTP POST request to change the current setting.
 4. Verification
-    - SEND a HTTP GET request to get the current setting.
+    -  submit a HTTP GET request to get the current setting.

 ## Automation